 This course will cover techniques and principles involved in organizing, presenting and facilitation outdoor education activities and program.
 Students will develop a repertoire of adventure education and environmental education activities and discuss practices and concepts involved in debriefing activities to maximize participants' growth.
-This course will also include and integration of the disciplines of adventure education and environmental education.
+This course will also include and integration of the disciplines of adventure education.